 Break Down Every Chapter Carefully (Edit the Content)

-When you’re ready to move onto this step, it means it’s time to start writing.
+When you’re ready to move on to this step, it means it’s time to start writing.
 Writing an ebook is not an easy job, and therefore it’s highly suggested to write one chapter at a time.
 In other words, breaking down the big cake into smaller slices will help writers feel less overwhelmed and keep their completion objective in view.
 Please remember:

 - Be sure to keep the content consistent even though each chapter is written separately.
-This is conducive to bridging different paragraphs with natural descriptions or transitions, keeping the audience from feelingpuzzled or confused by vague and illogical progressions from one chapter to another;
+This is conducive to bridging different paragraphs with natural descriptions or transitions, keeping the audience from feeling puzzled or confused by vague and illogical progressions from one chapter to another;

-- Try puttingyourself in the audiences’ shoes.
+- Try putting yourself in the audiences’ shoes.
 What kind of information do they need the most to address the problem.
 Looking back, why did you want to write an ebook?
 Obviously, to address a specific issue.
 Don’t forget to include data and graphics to support your opinions.

 - Furthermore, when you devise every paragraph, it’s equally important to add appropriate calls-to-action (CTA) to the content as it is an excellent way to drive traffic to your website.
 A CTA can be a link to a resource page in your content, a visual object, a blog post that supports your argument, or even an opportunity to communicate with you directly.
 Your most crucial CTA should be an invitation to join your mailing.
-Using your ebook to expand your marketing funnel so as to better turn your readers into leads and traffic for your business.
+Use your ebook to expand your marketing funnel to better turn your readers into leads and traffic for your business.

 Double-Check Content Errors

 Your first outcome definitely won’t be problem-free.
-If you’re only relying on yourself as the proofreader, a large majority of your time will be spent on reading and re-reading the text over and over again to pinpoint spelling mistakes, remove unnecessary content, screen out grammatical errors and produce the best possible version.
+If you’re only relying on yourself as the proofreader, a large majority of your time will be spent on reading and re-reading the text over and over again to pinpoint spelling mistakes, remove unnecessary content, screen out grammatical errors, and produce the best possible version.

 One great tip is not to proofread your book while writing.
-This only slows down the pace and is considered as the most challenging part for an author.
+This only slows down the pace and is considered the most challenging part for an author.
 Revise it right after you finish the first draft.
 And don’t try to complete the proofreading work at once.
 Proportion the project into sections based on the tempo below: